Choose Love (organisation): Prism the Gift Fund

-Choose Love is not an independent charity but a "collective fund" managed by Prism the Gift Fund, which is a registered charity in the UK.
-According to Prism: “founders [of Collective Funds] are accountable to Prism in all their activities, and Prism has full control of all financial flows”.
+Choose Love initially operated as a "collective fund" managed by Prism the Gift Fund, which is a registered charity in the UK.
 Prism the Gift Fund was established in 2005 with the clear vision to increase the flow of funds into the charitable sector by creating efficiencies.
-Prism is expert in administering the giving of High Net Worth Individuals, groups of donors and established foundations.
-Prism helps organisations with legal and financial issues, and "back-office support".
+Prism helped the organisation with legal and financial issues, and "back-office support" until May 2024.

+Since May 2024 Choose Love has been an independent charity.

 Corporate Watch raised concerns over the lack of transparency around Choose Love's and Prism the Gift Fund's relationship, especially around the decision to leave Northern France in 2021.

 Name change

 In January 2021 the organisation changed its name from Help Refugees to Choose Love, saying the former had served the organisation well but that the new one better reflected what the organisation aspired to be: "We want a world of love, welcome and justice – not just charity".
 The organisation had already been operating in the United States as Choose Love.